 HubSpot sales rep Greg Fung has a simple, ingenious way of keeping discouragement at bay.
 Fung keeps an Evernote list of all the sales deals he feels he’s unjustly lost -- the “wrongs” -- along with their value, and does the same with his sales wins and job-related “gifts.”

 “Keeping a record of where I've been ‘wronged’ actually helps me mentally release the negativity,” Fung says.
 “And more importantly, when I tally up the dollar amounts for both columns, I find that my ’rights’ far outweigh the ‘wrongs.’”

 2) Set the right mood with the right music.

 Our environment can have a huge impact on our moods, and while you can’t control the weather or the traffic, you can set the right tone with music.
 There’s real science behind the way we react to different types of music -- for example, research suggests that video game soundtracks improve concentration, while nature sounds could enhance cognitive function.

 3) Pump yourself up with a motivational video.

 For some of us, a song just might not cut it -- maybe you need a more direct message, or maybe you (like me) can quickly tune out music as background noise.
 Never fear.
-If you need a quick jolt of inspiration, any of these videos will get your blood flowing -- Kayla Kozan has compiled 10 clips from psychologist Amy Cuddy, Steve Jobs, motivational speaker Eric Thomas, Leonardo DiCaprio in The Wolf of Wall Street, and more.
+If you need a quick jolt of inspiration, try a video to get your blood flowing.

 4) Set a morning routine.